H2-data/medicare_medications_data/README.md

 - Which medications have both a **high price** and a **high number of claims and beneficiaries**?
 It is unsafe to completely remove medications like these, but increasing their tier could reduce overall losses.

+### **Data Report:**

+[INSERT FULLL DASHBOARD HERE]

+To interact with the dashboard or search for individual medication scores, see the Power BI section of the project, linked here:

 ### **Data Preprocessing:**

 Aside from generic preprocessing (Outliers, Duplicates and Missing Values) I needed to alter the data structure itself.
 The data is in a wide format, meaning there is a column for each item for every individual year.
 Most of the cleaning required melting it into a long format.
 Below is the original data: